borgmatic-collective/borgmatic/README.md

 Start](https://borgbackup.readthedocs.org/en/latest/quickstart.html) for more
 background about repository initialization.

+Note that borgmatic skips repository initialization if the repository already exists.
+This supports use cases like ensuring a repository exists prior to performing a backup.

 If the repository is on a remote host, make sure that your local user has key-based SSH access to the desired user account on the remote host.